-- 3) A determination that granting of a variance would not result in increased flood heights, additional threats to public safety, extraordinary public expense, nor create nuisances, cause fraud on or victimization of the public or conflict with existing laws or conflict with existing laws or ordinances. - d heights, flood heights.
+- 3) A determination that granting of a variance would not result in increased flood heights, additional threats to public safety, extraordinary public expense, nor create nuisances, cause fraud on or victimization of the public or conflict with existing laws or conflict with existing laws or ordinances. - 3) The development does not result in increased flood heights.
 However, the development does increase public safety threat and increase public expense because more occupants could be allowed in harm's way. - 4) A determination that the variance is the minimum necessary, considering the flood hazard, to afford relief.